 The results look like this:

 The result is a snapshot of the application’s vulnerability counts, minus suppressed issues and issues marked “Not an Issue.”

 That’s all there is to it!
 I’ve gotten a lot of mileage out of this query for basic reporting.
 In my experience, development managers like to see how these numbers trend month to month for their applications.
 That’s certainly useful information!

 But wait, there’s more!
 You can also run a query that shows what new vulnerabilities a team opened between scans — and conversely, what items they closed.
-Writing that query will be the topic for the next post in this series.
+Writing that query will be the topic for a future post in this series.

 Other Posts in this Series

 - Introduction: Fortify Static Code Analyzer and Family Reporting